 On the other hand, Stablecoins like USD Tether and USD Coin are built on existing infrastructure like Ethereum and Tron.
 Their purpose is instant settlement and negligible fees and are effectively fiat-pegged tokens built on top of blockchain platforms.

 Privacy coins like Monero offer users the original promise of privacy and anonymity made in the early days.
 Monero’s stealth addresses and ring signatures are popular among cypherpunks.
 However, with the Taproot upgrade to be implemented later this year, Bitcoin is also exploring deeper privacy solutions.

 Litecoin’s Mimblewimble through extension blocks (MWEB) upgrade also builds on keys features lacking with Bitcoin, namely fungibility and privacy.

 What are Tokens?

-Tokens are built to serve a utility or security purposed on a platform like Ethereum, Cardano or Tron.
+Tokens are built to serve a utility or security purposed on a platform like Ethereum, Cardano, Tron, Solana or Avalanche.
 Ethereum is itself a platform for building and hosting decentralised applications, and crypto projects are often referred to as tokens.
 All projects built on the ERC-20 platform are tokens.
 Utility tokens provide access to features of a crypto project, and are designed to give holders access to products and services.
 These typically involve access to special deals within the project and voting rights on the future of the project among other things.
 While this is a grey area especially for regulator, it’s worth noting that utility tokens do not grant the same type of ownership as traditional stocks do.